TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Setup/Settings.rst

 Site settings
 -------------

-..  versionadded:: 12.0
+..  versionadded:: 13.3
-    Starting with TYPO3 v12 site settings can be saved in a file called :file:`config/sites/my-site/settings.yaml`.
+    Starting with TYPO3 v13.3 site settings can also be edited in the site settings editor.

+You can edit site settings in the module :guilabel:`Site Management > Settings`.
+Changes are written to file :file:`config/sites/my-site/settings.yaml`.
+If you keep this file under version control you must commit and push the changes made to this file.

+..  figure:: /Images/ManualScreenshots/SiteManagement/SiteSettingsOverview.png
+    :alt: Screenshot of the Site Settings Overview

+    You can find all sites in the settings module.
+If editable settings are available there is a button "Edit Settings"

+You can find more information about this editor in :ref:`TYPO3 Explained, Site settings editor <t3coreapi:site-settings-editor>`.

+If site settings are available refer to the documentation of the extension offering them.

+The following optional Core extensions offer site settings:

+*   :composer:`typo3/cms-fluid-styled-content`:
+    :ref:`Site set "Fluid Styled Content" <typo3/cms-fluid-styled-content:site-set-fluid-styled-content>`.
+    Commonly used in projects that do not depend on :composer:`bk2k/bootstrap-package`.
+*   :composer:`typo3/cms-felogin`:
+    :ref:`Settings for the "Frontend Login" site set <typo3/cms-felogin:configuration-site-set-settings>`.
+    Used to offer a login for frontend users.
+*   :composer:`typo3/cms-indexed-search`:
+    :ref:`Settings of the site set "Indexed Search" <typo3/cms-indexed-search:site-set-settings>`.
+    Used to display a search box and offer basic indexing of a page without need for a Solr core as would be required by :composer:`apache-solr-for-typo3/solr`.
+*   :composer:`typo3/cms-seo`:
+    :ref:`Site sets settings of EXT:seo <typo3/cms-seo:configuration-site-set-settings>`.
+    Used to improve meta tags, page titles and a provides a XML sitemap.

+You can define custom site settings in your site package:
+:ref:`TYPO3 Sitepackage Tutorial <t3sitepackage:start>`.

+..  todo: link to the site settings page  in the sitepackage tutorial once it is written.

-Settings that only affect one site can be made in file :file:`config/sites/my-site/settings.yaml`.
-If that is necessary we will refer to this file in the documentation and authors of third party extensions might also refer you to it.
-Find detailed information in :ref:`TYPO3 Explained, Site settings <t3coreapi:sitehandling-settings>`.
+Find detailed information on the topic also in :ref:`TYPO3 Explained, Site settings <t3coreapi:sitehandling-settings>`.

 ..  _settings_typoscript: